wiorawellness/wiorawellness.com/docs/wiora-wellness-overview.md

 ## Medical Leadership

-WIORA Wellness is led by Dr. Harshitha Mudumala, a medically trained professional with experience in dermatology and aesthetic medicine.
+WIORA Wellness is led by Dr. Harshitha Mudumala, a medically trained professional providing clinical oversight in dermatology and aesthetic medicine.

 All treatments are:
 - Medically supervised